-The District maintains one individual governmental fund.
-Information is presented separately in the general fund balance sheet and statement of revenues, expenditures, and changes in fund balances for the general fund.
-The general fund is considered to be a major fund.
+The District maintains three governmental funds for external reporting.
+Information is presented separately in the general fund balance sheet and statement of revenues, expenditures, and changes in fund balances for the general fund, debt service fund, and capital projects fund, all of which are considered major funds.